Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description uses specific verb 'Retrieve' and resource 'plannertask objects assigned to a User', clearly distinguishing from siblings like list-plan-tasks and list-todo-tasks.
+The description clearly states the verb 'Retrieve' and the resource 'plannertask objects assigned to a User'.
+It distinguishes from siblings like list-plan-tasks (tasks by plan) and get-planner-task (single task).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.